Chloroquine

 Cmax, Cmin, and AUC

-26 mg of chloroquine base in four divided doses over 72 hours resulted in levels above 1mmol/L (note that mean toxic dose is 4.7 mg/dl).
+26 mg of chloroquine base in four divided doses over 72 hours resulted in levels above 1mmol/L (note that the mean toxic dose is 4.7 mg/dl).

 T1/2